Terry's + LSC + McGrath = Long Term Confidence

 LSC has been part of the Australian and New Zealand security industry for close to a century.
 Long before smart locks existed, LSC was supplying mechanical hardware, restricted key systems, safes, and access solutions to the trade.

 That matters because companies that survive for generations don’t chase fads.
 They back products they can support long-term — with parts, documentation, training, and accountability.
+They have the warehouse depth, the technical expertise, and the trade relationships to keep a product alive well beyond its initial launch window.

 Terry’s Locksmiths: 50 Years on the Front Line